Holly A. Thomas: Federal judicial service

-On September 8, 2021, President Joe Biden announced his intent to nominate Thomas to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+On September 8, 2021, President Joe Biden announced his intent to nominate Thomas to serve as a United States circuit judge for the Ninth Circuit.
 On September 20, 2021, her nomination was sent to the Senate.
-President Biden nominated Thomas to the seat to be vacated by Judge William A. Fletcher, who will assume senior status upon confirmation of a successor.
+President Biden nominated Thomas to the seat to be vacated by Judge William A. Fletcher, who announced his intent to assume senior status upon confirmation of a successor.
 On October 20, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, Republican senators criticized her work as a civil rights attorney before becoming a Superior Court judge.
-On December 2, 2021, the Senate Judiciary Committee was deadlocked by a 11–11 vote.
-On December 16, 2021, the United States Senatedischarged her nomination from committee by a 50–46 vote.
+On December 2, 2021, the Senate Judiciary Committee failed to report her nomination by a 11–11 vote.
+On December 16, 2021, the United States Senate discharged the committee from further consideration of her nomination by a 50–46 vote.
+On December 17, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On December 18, 2021, the Senate invoked cloture on her nomination by a 42–25 vote.
 On January 20, 2022, her nomination was confirmed by a 48–40 vote.
 She received her judicial commission on January 24, 2022.
 Thomas became the first black woman to serve on the Ninth Circuit from California, as well as the second black woman to ever serve on the Ninth Circuit after Johnnie B. Rawlinson.

 On January 27, 2022, following Justice Stephen Breyer's announcement of his intention to retire as an Associate Justice of the U.S. Supreme Court, Thomas was mentioned as one of the potential nominees for a Supreme Court appointment by President Joe Biden.

-Personal life

-Thomas' father was a bookkeeper and her mother was a school custodian, neither of whom went to college.